 - A Residence Permit application.

-At LehmanBrown, though our China Visa Services, we can aid you with all the required paper work from helping to arrange invitation letters to official employment licenses from the Chinese authorities.
+At LehmanBrown, through our China Visa Services, we can aid you with all the required paperwork, from helping to arrange invitation letters to official employment licenses from the Chinese authorities.
 At LehmanBrown we go further, helping our clients get resident permits, which as an expatriate is a legal requirement while working in China.